Monday, December 11, 2023

 People at risk:

 A large population from Malaysia to Japan, China and Russia are at risk of infection of liver fluke infective cysts.
-Humans are accidental victims due of their life styles or lack of knowledge.
+Humans are accidental victims due to their lifestyles or lack of knowledge.
 The liver of sheep, goat and water buffalos when eaten raw or barely cooked is another source of infection besides drinking water contaminated and other food items already mentioned.

 Saturday, November 25, 2023